LangGraph Control Plane¶

 Revision¶

 A revision is an iteration of a deployment.
 When a new deployment is created, an initial revision is automatically created.
-To deploy code changes or update environment variables for a deployment, a new revision must be created.
+To deploy code changes or update secrets for a deployment, a new revision must be created.

 Control Plane Features¶